taboola/goreplay/README.md

 The most basic setup will be `sudo ./gor --input-raw :8000 --output-stdout` which acts like tcpdump.
 If you already have test environment you can start replaying: `sudo ./gor --input-raw :8000 --output-http http://staging.env`.

-See the our wiki and especially [Getting started](https://github.com/buger/gor/wiki/Getting-Started) wiki page for more info.
+See the our [documentation](https://github.com/buger/gor/wiki/) and [Getting started](https://github.com/buger/gor/wiki/Getting-Started) page for more info.
 ## Newsletter
 Subscribe to our [newsletter](https://www.getdrip.com/forms/89690474/submissions/new) to stay informed about the latest features and changes to Gor project.

 ## Want to Upgrade?

-I also sell Gor Pro, extensions to Gor which provide more features, a commercial-friendly license and allow you to support high quality open source development all at the same time.
-Please see the Gor [homepage](https://gortool.com/) for more detail.
+We have created a [GoReplay PRO](https://goreplay.org/pro.html) extension which provides additional features such as support for binary protocols like Thrift or ProtocolBuffers, saving and replaying from cloud storage, TCP sessions replication, etc. The PRO version also includes a commercial-friendly license, dedicated support, and it also allows you to support high-quality open source development.

 ## Problems?